-The existing home to be demolished was constructed in 1925 (according to building permit history) archival history shows that this building is not architecturally significance on an individual basis.
+The existing home proposed to be demolished was constructed in 1925 (according to Florida State Site Master File) archival history shows that this building is not architecturally significance on an individual basis.

-Each proposed residence is on a 75-foot-wide lot, generally within the middle of the subject property, and complies with all required setbacks.
-The new homes have a contemporary style and the new proposed design replicates some of the design features from the original structure.
-They will be two-story homes with common areas on the first level, including kitchen, dining, and living room areas, as well as a garage, covered terrace, and a pool.
+The new home has Modern-Contemporary style with pure orthogonal geometries and hierarchical volumes.
+The proposal of two-story home with common areas on the first level, including kitchen, dining, and living room areas, as well as a carport, covered terrace, and a pool.
 The second floor has the bedrooms and bathrooms, and a balcony.
-Required parking for the homes will be provided via driveway and a two car garages.
+Required parking for the home will be provided via driveway and a two car carport.
 The driveways are accessed from Harrison Street.
-The new homes meet all applicable requirements including setbacks, height, and 40% minimum green areas required.
+The new home meets all applicable requirements including setbacks, height, and 40% minimum green areas required.
+Colors pallet to be used in the proposed building are to be a series of light and dark grey tones with features of composite wood panels and smooth stucco finishes.